4.9.11

 As artists improve their artworks, investing more time in exploring their art-making either on their own or with more mentoring from master teachers, their prices will evidently start to go up.

-Artist and Gallery websites allow the potential collectors to read and view more in-depth the artworks.
-There is such diversity available internationally and art you would never have the chance to see or buy if it wasn't for the internet.
-Most art collectors' budgets will find these paintings still very affordable and can find their artworks locally, and/or while on holidays.
-I suggest checking out the internet further where there are art online auctions, artist blogs, and open art studio events where the public can come to have fun and discover artists you might enjoy.
+Artist and Gallery websites allow potential collectors to read and view the artworks in-depth.
+There is such diversity available internationally, and art you would never have the chance to see or buy if it weren't for the internet.
+Most art collectors' budgets will find these paintings still very affordable, and they can find their artworks locally, and/or while on holiday.
+I suggest checking out the internet further, where you can find online art auctions, artist blogs, and open art studio events where the public can come to have fun and discover artists you might enjoy.
 Can connect these days by email or even SKYPE with the artist to discuss more and to send you email close-ups of in-depth details for you.

 Here are a few places to check out for affordable and local arts:

-Black Sheep Gallery, carries 'outsider folk art' made by Canadians.
-Very collectible and whimsical for a price most anyone seeking art for gift giving or for their own personal collections.
+Black Sheep Gallery carries 'outsider folk art' made by Canadians.
+Very collectible and whimsical for a price that most anyone seeking art for gift giving or for their own personal collections.

-Where I used to live in Vancouver BC, there is the popular East Van Culture Crawl and open studio show where the public for several days can go to the artists' studios.
-Be aware that it gets crowded so if you are serious about art collecting, it's best to screen the artists online and connect a private showing before these studio walking tours and art shows.
+Where I used to live in Vancouver, BC, there is the popular East Van Culture Crawl and open studio show, where the public, for several days, can go to the artists' studios.
+Be aware that the area can get crowded, so if you are serious about art collecting, it's best to research the artists online and arrange a private showing before attending these studio walking tours and art shows.

-NOTE: the Internet is an amazing way to research the most wonderful works of art but what you see on your monitor will not be the same as seeing the original.
-Still today with digital cameras, they can take pretty good photos but the artwork is still going to communicate differently once it is on your wall.
+NOTE: The Internet is a fantastic way to research the most wonderful works of art, but what you see on your monitor will not be the same as seeing the original in person.
+Still today, with digital cameras, they can take pretty good photos, but the artwork is still going to communicate differently once it is on your wall.

-Many galleries and some artists, will sell to reputable collectors with a return policy within a time period so they could see if the artworks out in their personal space unless of course it was commissioned specifically for the collector.
-Also, some community art museums and art renting organizations will have original art for rent that is very well priced and if you decided you LOVE it, those rental fees possibly will go into the purchase of that piece or towards another artwork of that artist.
+Many galleries and some artists will sell to reputable collectors with a return policy within a time period, so they can see if the artworks work out in their personal space, unless, of course, it was commissioned specifically for the collector.
+Additionally, some community art museums and art rental organizations will have original art for rent at very competitive prices.
+If you decide you love it, the rental fees may be applied towards the purchase of that piece or another artwork by the same artist.
 Here is an example of an art rental & lease business...www.artrentandlease.ca

-Art Galleries that SELL artists will have email newsletters with updates on their artists, and art openings and will feature at times new, up-and-coming, emerging artists, where prices are very affordable, motivating new and old buyers.
+Art Galleries that sell artists will have email newsletters with updates on their artists and art openings, and will feature, at times, new, up-and-coming, and emerging artists, where prices are very affordable, motivating both new and old buyers.
 Galleries can also offer a payment plan.

-Here is a website dedicated to all things ART where ever you are in the world.
+Here is a website dedicated to all things art, wherever you are in the world.
 You can see what art events are showcasing in museums, galleries, etc., or just research and enjoy learning about art.
 A fantastic site to spend some time viewing all things art...Artsy.net

-Art collectors should not only adorn their walls and displays with works they LOVE but need to understand the quality of art materials the artists use and how to care for those artworks as owning artwork has the potential as a long-term investment.
+Art collectors should not only adorn their walls and displays with works they LOVE, but also need to understand the quality of art materials the artists use and how to care for those artworks, as owning artwork has the potential to be a long-term investment.
 Art collectors should be signing contracts from either the galleries or artists that list the materials used, size, history of painting, listing the price paid for the TAX man and the INSURANCE man, but also that there is copyright protection for the artist.
-I add that if for any reason there is damage to the painting, the collector can contact me and make arrangements for repair.
+I would like to add that if, for any reason, the painting is damaged, the collector can contact me to make arrangements for repair.

 In New York, Herb & Dorothy Vogel,couple who have become famous among even the wealthiest names of art collectors, started their art collection with what few dollars they could spare.
 Dorothy supported them on her librarian’s salary, while they spent his entire income as a post-office clerk, amassing a spectacular collection of Minimalist artworks.
-They purchased many pieces directly from the struggling artists, who were hard up for money.
-Dorothy and Herb spent every day planning on what studio to visit, usually purchasing directly from these personally picked artists.
+They purchased many pieces directly from the struggling artists, who were struggling financially.
+Dorothy and Herb spent every day planning which studio to visit, usually buying directly from these personally picked artists.
 Try your public library to see if there is a DVD to watch for free.

 $$$-$$$$

-In this price range, usually, artists have gallery representation but saying that some artists still want the connection with their art collectors and don't mind doing the business directly or have a family/friend who will do some of the business for them.
+In this price range, usually, artists have gallery representation, but saying that, some artists still want the connection with their art collectors and don't mind doing the business directly or have a family/friend who will do some of the company for them.

-Find yourself in an art gallery that displays your style and taste in art.
-Make a connection with them to assist you in the most suitable artworks that you can afford.
-Sometimes art collectors are on the waiting list for new works of art by an artist and this can be when buying art can get very competitive.
+Discover an art gallery that showcases your unique style and taste in art.
+Make a connection with them to help you select the most suitable artworks that you can afford.
+Sometimes, art collectors are on a waiting list for new works of art by an artist, and this can make buying art very competitive.
 No matter what, buy what you love.

 If you’re looking for professional portraiture, you can find the artist either through local shows or again on the internet.
-Some portraits require ‘live’ posing of the subjects while other portraits can be done through photograph references.
+Some portraits require ‘live’ posing of the subjects, while others can be created through photographic references.

 RECOMMEND: Go to LOTS of art galleries and art museums to view the art up close, developing an ‘eye’ for art collecting and viewing prices.
-It’s important, to take the time to educate yourself by asking questions of curators, artists, art collectors and reading a few books, and taking some courses specific to art collectors.
+It’s essential to take the time to educate yourself by asking questions of curators, artists, art collectors, and reading a few books, as well as taking courses specific to art collecting.
 You must know what it is you are buying; to know the mediums, surfaces, and conservation pointers to keep artworks in their best conditions for long-term investment in art collecting.

-Subscribe to various art collectors' magazines for the most updated shows and also educate the potential buyers featuring various artists.
+Subscribe to various art collectors' magazines for the most updated shows, and also educate potential buyers by featuring multiple artists.

 Canada Heffel's Gallery and Auction